Chart Color Schemes

 Educational attainment in Willagee aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Willagee trail, 32.8% of residents aged 15 and above hold university degrees, compared to the SA3 area's 42.3%.
-This difference indicates potential for educational development and skill enhancement.
-Bachelor degrees are most common at 22.8%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.8%).
-Vocational credentials are prominent, with 32.2% of residents aged 15 and above holding them - advanced diplomas at 10.8% and certificates at 21.4%.
+In Willagee trail region, 32.8% of residents aged 15 and above hold university degrees, compared to the SA3 area average of 42.3%.
+This indicates a gap suggesting potential for educational development and skill enhancement.
+Bachelor degrees are most prevalent at 22.8%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 32.2% of residents aged 15 and above holding them, including advanced diplomas (10.8%) and certificates (21.4%).

 Frequently Asked Questions - Education